SpinOsijek/bluetooth-serial/README.md

  neverScanForLocation: true,
 }

-In that case, only SCAN is required.
+In that case, only SCAN and CONNECT are required.

 On Android 10 and 11, only FINE_LOCATION is required.